Table of Contents

 Leverage your social media platforms so they are part of your e-commerce branding strategy.
 This means ensuring that your profiles have the right brand look and voice and showcase your brand’s value to visitors.
 Don’t spin your wheels on every social media platform around; stick to where your customers spend their time the most.

 Once you’ve chosen those 1, 2, or 3 platforms, update them every day if you can (or at least a few times a week) with awesome, original, and on-point curated content.
 Engage with your customers; don’t just talk at them.
 Share their user-generated content and participate in social commerce.
 And most importantly, make sure your brand comes across clearly on each platform.

 Give away branded promotional products, but only if they’re useful and related to what you or your customers do.
 You can also consider teaming up with similar, like-minded businesses for giveaways.
 Just remember to keep the items relevant to your customers.
 Branded sticky notes are probably not exciting for customers of a sporting retail site — but customers of an online teaching supplies company or an e-commerce accounting website?
 Sounds like a win.

 Remember, branding is totally doable for all businesses, even if you’re managing an e-commerce store by yourself.
 By creating a strong, memorable brand identity and presenting it to potential customers, you’re executing high-level branding that any agency would be proud of.

 Learn how to bring in more customers that are actually likely to place an order on your store — and turn them into repeat buyers.
-Download “The Ecommerce Guide to Getting (and Keeping) Customers.”
+Download “How to Nail the Customer Experience.”